-GVW owns and maintains approximately \$74.5M in gross fixed assets.
+GVW owns and maintains approximately \$76.7M in gross fixed assets.
 These fixed assets include the Collection System, the WRF, the Reclaimed Water Distribution System, and all ancillary buildings and equipment.
-Of this \$74.5M in gross fixed assets, GVW has realized almost \$39M in accumulated depreciation.
-Approximately \$10.6M of these assets are currently fully depreciated, meaning they have reached their projected useful lifespan.
+Of this \$76.7M in gross fixed assets, GVW has realized almost \$43.8 in accumulated depreciation.
+Approximately \$12.3M of these assets are currently fully depreciated, meaning they have reached their projected useful lifecycle.

-GVW maintains a Facilities and Equipment Replacement Reserve Fund (FERR) to replace existing facilities and equipment which have reached their projected useful lifespan or top perform major maintenance to increase their projected useful lifespan.
+GVW maintains a Facilities and Equipment Replacement Reserve Fund (FERR) to replace existing facilities and equipment which have reached their projected useful lifecycle or to perform major maintenance to increase their projected useful lifecycle.
 The Governmental Accounting Standards Board (GASB) requires GVW's audited financial statements to include depreciation as an expense.
 The estimated depreciation for the current budget year, estimated during budget preparation, defines the FERR funding for the upcoming budget year.
-The FERR is a Board designated fund that requires all expenditures from it to be approved by the Board through the budgeting process.
-The FERR is projected to have a balance of \$10,685,205 at the end of FY 2023/2024.
+The FERR is a Board designated fund that requires all expenditures to be approved by the Board through the budgeting process.
+The FERR is projected to have a balance of \$10,067,786 at the end of FY 2024/2025.